JeeWeetje/lora-azure-iot-workshop/UwpToIotHub.md

 ![alt tag](img/arch/Picture04-UWP-overview.png)

-We will use the connection later on.
+We will use the logic of the class later on when we integrate with our 'factory machine'.
 But first let's check out the 'AzureIoTHub.cs' file because it needs some rework.

 1. `Open` the file named 'AzureIoTHub.cs'
-2. The file contains a class named which has two methods: 'SendDeviceToCloudMessageAsync' and 'ReceiveCloudToDeviceMessageAsync'. *Note: receiving Cloud to Device messages will be discussed later on*
+2. The file contains a class named 'AzureIoTHub' which has (al least) two methods: 'SendDeviceToCloudMessageAsync' and 'ReceiveCloudToDeviceMessageAsync'. *Note: receiving Cloud to Device messages will be discussed later on.
+More methods could be generated depending on the selection in the wizard*
-3. The method to send data is not that intelligent.
-It only sends a text message. `Add the following code` just below it
+3. We alter the method called 'Createclient' which is private and provides a singleton access to the IoTHub Device client

     ```csharp
+    private static void CreateClient()
+    {
+        if (deviceClient == null)
+        {
+            // create Azure IoT Hub client from embedded connection string
+            deviceClient = DeviceClient.CreateFromConnectionString(deviceConnectionString, TransportType.Amqp);
+        }
+    }
+    ```

+4. The only thing changed by this code is that we now access the IoT Hub in the cloud using the AMQP protocol instead of MQTT.
+MQTT is more popular than AMQP because it is lightweight but also a bit more error prone.
+To guarantee a more stable communication during the workshop, AMQP is preferred
+5. The method to send data is not that intelligent, it only sends a fixed message. `Add the following code` just below it

+    ```csharp
     public static async Task SendDeviceToCloudMessageAsync(Telemetry telemetry)
     {
-     var deviceClient = DeviceClient.CreateFromConnectionString(deviceConnectionString, TransportType.Amqp);
+        CreateClient();

         var message = new Message(Encoding.ASCII.GetBytes(Newtonsoft.Json.JsonConvert.SerializeObject(telemetry)));

+        try
+        {
             await deviceClient.SendEventAsync(message);
         }
+        catch (Exception)
+        {
+            deviceClient = null;

+            throw;
+        }
+    }

     public class Telemetry
     {
         public int errorCode { get; set; }
         public int numberOfCycles { get; set; }
     }
     ```

+6. *Note*: The exception handling is very simplistic but effective.
+If an error occurs, the client is reset.
-4. We have defined the Telemetry class which will hold the number of cycles.
+7. We have defined the Telemetry class which will hold the number of cycles executed.
 And the current error code of the device can be passed to the cloud.
-The telemetry is converted to JSON
+The telemetry is converted to JSON and passed to the Singleton instance of our device _(Note: the credentials of the device is hardcoded)_
-6. `Open` the 'XAML' file named 'MainPage.xaml'.
+8. `Open` the 'XAML' file named 'MainPage.xaml'.
 The empty page will be shown both in a visual editor and a textual XAML editor
-7. The page contains one component, a grid.
+9. The page contains one component, a grid.
 But that grid is merely a container for other visual components
-8. In the XAML editor, within the grid, `add`
+10. In the XAML editor, within the grid, `add`

     ```xml
     <StackPanel>